codymelton/PersonalPageProject/NOTES.md

 npm run dev (get front and the backend running) npm install --save bootstrap (do this in the client folder to install bootstrap in project.)

+.env  SEED_DATABASE to false by default... if set to true and save then will clear the database and create new data.

+Make sure and update config/database-seeder as database architecture/items change.